 The codeword can be 4, 8, 16, or 32 bits long.
 As the number of bits is increased in each codeword, the symbols that may be represented are also increased.

 As an example, 8 bits would have 28, i.e. 256 distinct codewords.
-This means that 8-bits may be used to represent 256 symbols and similarly, 16 bits may represent 216=65536 symbols and so on.
-Some typically source encoders are pulse code modulators, Delta modulators, vector quantizers, etc.
+This means that 8 bits may be used to represent 256 symbols and similarly, 16 bits may represent 216=65536 symbols, and so on.
+Some typical source encoders are pulse code modulators, Delta modulators, vector quantizers, etc.

 Source encoders must have the following important parameters: